Sharp existence conditions and geometric inheritance for overdetermined free boundary problems of Laplacian and bi-Laplacian type: Introduction

-where $u_C$ solves $-\Delta u_C = f$ in $C$ with $u_C = 0$ on $\partial C$, has a profound mechanical interpretation: \begin{description} \item[$\int_C f \, dx$:] \textbf{Total transverse load.} This is the resultant force applied to the region $C$ of the plate (e.g., the total weight or pressure). \item[$u_C = -\Delta v_C$:] \textbf{Bending moment.} It represents the internal resistance of the plate to curvature. \item[$\int_C u_C \, dx$:] \textbf{Total integrated bending moment.} This quantity is proportional to the \textbf{elastic strain energy} stored in the portion $C$ of the plate under the load $f$.
-It is a measure of the plate's compliance in that region. \item[$\int_{\partial C} \sqrt{g} \, d\sigma$:] \textbf{Geometric mean of the prescribed mechanical work.} Recall the overdetermined condition $|\nabla v|\,|\nabla u| = g$ on $\partial\Omega$.
-Here, $|\nabla v|$ is the \textbf{slope} and $|\nabla u|$ the \textbf{effective shear force} at the boundary.
-Their product $g$ is the \textbf{density of mechanical work} (or power of internal forces) along the edge.
-Integrating $\sqrt{g}$ provides a measure of this work. \item[The product $\left( \int_C f \right) \left( \int_C u_C \right)$:] This is the product of the \textbf{cause} (total load) and the \textbf{effect} (integrated deformation).
-It represents a global measure of the plate's \textbf{internal energy} under load. \item[The inequality:] It states that the internal energy of the plate within $C$ must be greater than the square of the averaged mechanical work prescribed on $\partial C$.
-If the prescribed edge work is too large relative to the energy the core $C$ can store, the plate must extend ($\Omega \supset C$) to ``dilute'' this work over a larger boundary until the condition $|\nabla v|\,|\nabla u| = g$ can be satisfied pointwise. \end{description}
+where $u_C$ solves $-\Delta u_C = f$ in $C$ with $u_C = 0$ on $\partial C$, represents a novel energetic feasibility criterion.
+Here $\int_C f$ is the total transverse load (resultant force), $u_C = -\Delta v_C$ is the bending moment, and $\int_C u_C$ is the total integrated bending moment, proportional to the elastic strain energy stored in the portion $C$ of the plate.
+The term $\int_{\partial C}\sqrt{g}$ is a geometric mean of the prescribed mechanical work along the edge.
+The inequality states that the product of the cause (total load) and the effect (integrated deformation)—a global measure of the plate's internal energy—must exceed the square of the averaged mechanical work prescribed on $\partial C$.
+If the prescribed edge work is too large relative to the energy the core $C$ can store, the plate must extend ($\Omega\supset C$) to dilute this work over a larger boundary until the condition $|\nabla v|\,|\nabla u| = g$ can be satisfied pointwise.
+This criterion transcends a simple force balance to capture the system's intrinsic bending stiffness.

-These physical interpretations underscore the natural character of the integral conditions: they are necessary balances between the energy contained in the core and the energy that can be transmitted through its boundary.